facile-it/rabbitmq-consumer/README.md

 WARNING: Nightly Rust version is required for this project in order to compile (caused by the static linking of some non-bundles libraries)

+#### Testing

+In order to launch tests you need to run the container first:

+`docker-compose -f docker-compose.yml -f docker/docker-compose.test.yml up -d`

+Please be sure to create your own `config.toml` inside the `config` directory before running the container.

+Then simply launch: `cargo test +nightly`

 ## Usage

 Run without arguments to start with default configuration or with `--help` to show the help summary: